 Remember, as argued in the Reply to Objection #6, there is every reason to believe that the Roman guards, in two separate groups, reported the same “remarkable encounter” with the angel to both the Jewish authorities and to their own Roman “superiors” on the morning of the Third Day.
 Surely the chief priests had surmised that only “some of the guards” had come to them to report (cf Matt.
 28:11), and the rest of the guards had returned to the Fortress of Antonia where they would have reported the same “remarkable encounter” to their Roman superiors.

 Therefore, we see, the Chief Priests were not asking the Roman soldiers to tell their superiors ‘the body was stolen while we slept.’
-That the Chief Priests did not intend this lie for guards’ superiors is clear from their statement when they offered to bribe them to say “the disciples stole the body during the night as we slept.”
+That the Chief Priests did not intend this lie for guards’ superiors is clear from their words when they offered to bribe them to say “the disciples stole the body during the night as we slept.”
 The chief priests stated: “If this report gets to the governor, we will satisfy him and keep you out of trouble” (Matthew 28:14).
 If the chief priests had intended the guards to report the lie to their own superiors, there would be no question of “if this report gets to the governor!!”
 Pilate would certainly hear of it!
 What’s more, in such a case, there is absolutely no way that the chief priests could “satisfy” Pilate and save the soldiers (NB: I will address the statement “we will satisfy him and keep you out of trouble” more fully in my Reply to Objection #8).
 Furthermore, once Pilate heard the report coming up the chain of command, the guards would have surely revealed the bribe in all likelihood before their own executions, thereby implicating the chief priests as well.
-Therefore, given how nonsensical such a ‘plan’ would be, there is no way the Chief Priests were really asking the Roman guards to tell their superiors they had fallen asleep — just as it is abundantly obvious to all the Roman guards would not have acquiesced to such a “plan.”
+Therefore, given how nonsensical such a ‘plan’ would be, there is no way the Chief Priests were really asking the Roman guards to tell their superiors they had fallen asleep — just as it is abundantly obvious to all that the Roman guards would not have acquiesced to such a “plan.”

 It is clear.
 The chief priests were not bribing the guards to tell their own Roman superiors “the disciples stole the body during the night while we slept.”
 The chief priests and elders would not have been concerned with what the Roman authorities knew or thought about the events of the Third Day at this point.
 Rather, they would have been concerned first and foremost with what the people in the street thought — i.e., their fellow Jews in Jerusalem.
 Looking at events from this perspective, one can imagine the dilemma the chief priest and elders saw themselves in on the morning of the Third Day.